872131018/InsuranceSocial.media/README.md

     @TODO add copy to inform user of how many selections they get
     @TODO change marketing geography label to "where do we sell?"

+    @TODO remove red X from inputs until they have inputs
+    @TODO Trim whitespace where plausable to make more real estate for phones